What do detectives have in common with app development teams?

 It’s dedicated to collecting and analyzing the information about users.
 Motivations, problems, and needs they have.

 We rely on these insights when ideating and designing the product.
-The app should address the detected problems, so it could offer users real value.
+The app should address the detected problems so that it could offer users real value.

 Why is this phase important?